Pediatric Neuropsychology Fellowship

 Fellows also are trained in clinical consultation, advocacy and follow-up care with patients, with the goal of evaluating neuropsychological status and providing recommendations for interventions, treatment and further assessment.
 As part of this aim, fellows will also have the opportunity to participate in school-based Individualized Education Program (IEP) meetings and trained in conducting classroom observations, with the support of their supervisor.

-By the end of the two-year post-doctoral fellowship, fellows will have advanced skill in neuropsychological evaluation, treatment, and consultation and advanced understanding of brain-behavior relationships.
-Fellows will be eligible for state licensure.
-Fellows will have received training consistent with Houston Conference Guidelines for board certification.
+By the end of the two-year post-doctoral fellowship, fellows will have developed advanced skills in neuropsychological evaluation, treatment, and consultation, along with a deeper understanding of brain-behavior relationships.
+They will be eligible for state licensure and will have received training consistent with Houston Conference Guidelines for board certification.

 How to Apply

-Applications should include a letter of interest, CV, three letters of recommendation, and a clinical work sample (de-identified treatment summary/testing report) and be emailed to csc-psychtraining@nyulangone.org.
+Interested candidates should submit a letter of interest, CV, three letters of recommendation, and a de-identified treatment summary/testing report via email to csc-psychtraining@nyulangone.org.
 Please specify which training experience you are applying to in the subject of your application email.
 All submissions receive a receipt of confirmation within three to five business days.
 If you do not receive a confirmation, kindly resubmit.